Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Seat cushions: dense foam padded with a blend of sterilized down and feathers.

-• Back fill and structure: backrests include a plush blend of poly fiber, sterilized down, and feathers; back frame supported by flexible elastic webbing; back pillows in down-proof covers.
+• Back fill and structure: backrests use a plush blend of poly fiber, sterilized down, and feathers; the back frame is supported by flexible elastic webbing; pillows are enclosed in down-proof covers.

-• Connectors: sectionals do not include metal connectors; adding them is not recommended and can void warranty.
+• Connectors: sectionals do not include metal connectors, and Arhaus does not recommend adding them.

-• Upholstery approach: available in multiple pieces and customizable fabrics; ordering a swatch is recommended.
+• Upholstery approach: available in multiple pieces and customizable fabrics; swatch planning still matters.

 Review Score